berchuck/womblR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs,  WARNINGs or NOTES.

-There was 1 NOTE:

-* New submission

-###This is a new submission, so this NOTE can not be removed.
-But, it does not impact the build of the package.